-- 33.1 As soon as it is aware of it the Supplier and Supplier Staff must report to the Buyer any breach of clause 14.1, or clauses 27 to 32. - 33.2 The Supplier must not retaliate against any of the Supplier Staff who in good faith reports a breach listed in clause 33.1.
+- As soon as it is aware of it the Supplier and Supplier Staff must report to the Buyer any actual or suspected breach of law, clause 14.1, or clauses 27 to 32. - 33.2 The Supplier must not retaliate against any of the Supplier Staff who in good faith reports a breach listed in clause 33.1.